vadimonus/moodle-block_graph_stats/README.md

 In Moodle 2.5+ you start to see issues with the block and this is why Wesley Ellis updated the code to work on Moodle 2.5, 2.6+ and also added some new features.

 In Moodle 2.7+ block stopped working after changes in Moodle logging procedures.
-Vadimn Dvorovenko has changed code to use Standart log introdueced in Moodle 2.7
+Vadim Dvorovenko has changed code to use Standart log introdueced in Moodle 2.7

 Changelog
 ==========